Sensory vs. Behavior

 Parents and practitioners will learn the components of sensory processing disorder, differentiate behaviors that may be resulting from sensory processing disorder, and distinguish neurochemical imbalances that may impact behaviors and regulation difficulties.

-You will learn how to screen if the underlying cause of behavior is from a sensory processing disorder and be able to plan treatment programs in accordance.
+You will learn how to screen if the underlying cause of behavior is from a sensory processing disorder utilizing the Analysis of Sensory Behavior Inventory, and be able to plan treatment programs in accordance.

 Amy and Evelyn Guttmann, OTR/L, sister pediatric occupational therapists, have been treating families and children with over 40 years of experience between them.